chuhlomin/chuhlomin.com/content/blog/2023/cfpages.md

 [Cloudflare Pages](https://pages.cloudflare.com) is a JAMstack platform – a service for hosting static websites and serverless functions.

-It is free, but your website cannot be larger than 25 MB or have more than 20,000 files.
+It is free, but website cannot be larger than 25 MB or have more than 20,000 files.

 https://developers.cloudflare.com/pages/platform/limits/